zsb8/Python_Spark_ALS/README.md

-This is a sample code.
+This a sample code, not really business code.
+I won't expose the company's code.
 Data is pubic.
 # Python_Spark_ALS
 Use ALS (Alternating Least Squares) on Spark to create a recommend engine.
 Recommend the likely favourite movie to our users.